andrew henderson menu

 Here are the Malta Permanent Residence Program (MPRP) investment options:

-In both cases, you need to hold the property for 5 years.
+In both cases, you need to hold the property for five years.

-You will spend a minimum of €300,000 EUR (plus fees) for Malta’s EU residence permit.
-It takes from 6 to 9 months to process all information through the MPRP.
+You will spend a minimum of €300,000 (plus fees) for Malta’s EU residence permit.
+It takes from six to nine months to process all information through the MPRP.

 Your other option is to go through the Global Residence Programme.

-But hurry, because Malta’s golden visa program is under pressure to close, and other European programs will soon follow, which is why, if such programs interest you, it’s imperative you get in touch with us today to discus your options before it’s too late.
+But hurry because Malta’s golden visa program is under pressure to close, and other European programs will soon follow.
+If such programs interest you, it’s imperative you get in touch with us today to discuss your options before it’s too late.

 Portugal